 70. What does 1/8 on the architect ruler indicate?

 1/8 on the architect ruler is a scale that converts 1/8 inch onto the drawing to 1 foot.
 Its representation will be a drawing with a scale of 1/8”= 1 foot.

-Q.71) What are software program that can be used by architect?
+71. What software programs can be used by architects?

 - 3DS Max

 - Their use is based on the type of architectural project.

 72. Explain what are the skills required for a good architect?